Chacma Baboon

 Diet and Nutrition

-These monkeys are omnivores, feeding upon various species of both plant matter and animals.
-The Chacma baboons consume grass, flowers, leaves, crowns of some trees such as Cypress tree, seeds such as ones of Acacia nigrens, roots, tree gums, water lilies, tubers, corms and rhizomes.
-Their usual diet includes also fruits such as figs or Kigelia pinnata fruit.
-In addition, they eat eggs, insects and small vertebrates.
+Chacma baboons are omnivores, feeding upon various species of both plant matter and animals.
+They consume grass, flowers, leaves, crowns of some trees such as Cypress tree, seeds such as ones of Acacia nigrens, roots, tree gums, water lilies, tubers, corms, and rhizomes.
+Their usual diet also includes fruits such as figs or Kigelia pinnata fruit.
+In addition, they eat eggs, insects, and small vertebrates.

 Mating Habits